gnat/surreal/README.md

 * 💡 We solve the classic jQuery code bloat problem: Am I getting 1 element or an array of elements?
   * `me()` is guaranteed to return 1 element (or first found, or none).
   * `any()` is guaranteed to return an array (or empty array).
-  * No longer any need to check!
+  * No more checks!
 Write less code!
 Bonus: Code reads more like self-documenting english.

 ## 👁️ How does it look?